 No matter what meaning you currently attach to the holidays, be mindful of how can do them in the best way possible for you.
-If it’s positive and heart warming, consider yourself fortunate and reflect upon the notion that this is not so for everyone.
 If this time is a struggle, keep your focus on what you need to do to take care of YOU.
-You do not need to go through it alone.
+You don’t need to go through it alone.

 If you or someone you know in in crisis: